 Relax in our frontier version of a recliner, have a stick of salmon jerky or try a potent cup of trail coffee or tea fit for any company worker.
 Write yourself a postcard of your personal experiences at Fort St. James during your visit & appreciate the importance of social life in an isolated Fur post in New Caledonia such as this at the Trade Store

 Bring your pelt into the store for a trade?
 Did you catch it yourself?
 Work up a good story and see what you can get from the company clerk for your trouble.
 Kickapoo Cough Cure?
 Some of the early trade items have stories and interesting facts unto themselves.
 See some of these items first hand; imagine what you’d be looking for if you were a trader in the 1800’s.

 At the Officers' House

 © Parks Canada

 Help us feed the animals that were an important part of fur trade life in the 1890’s.
 Feed the sheep, chickens and other livestock at the site at any given time.
 Race those Chickens!
 Every day in July and August, we race our historic site chickens down our custom built track.
-Bet on your winning clucker with our chicken bucks and win an admission pass for your next historic site visit.
+Bet on your winning clucker with our chicken bucks and win a coveted Chicken Race souvenir!
 We also have several Tasty Experiences awaiting you here.